day8/re-frame/docs/subscriptions.md

 which your eye cells detect and turn into chemicals reactions (data) which cause nerve cell signals (totally data), which reaches the priors in your brain (data).
 Derived data all the way, baby!
 Your brain is domino 12.

 Too much?
-Okay, fine, back to the more limited picture.
+Okay, fine.
+Let's go back to the previous, more limited picture.

 ## The Four Layers

-Conceptually, all nodes in the `Signal Graph` are a part of the same dataflow, but it will be instructive to label them as follows:
+Conceptually, all nodes in the `Signal Graph` are a part of the same dataflow, but it is instructive to label them as follows:

    - `Layer 1` - **Ground truth** - is the root node, `app-db`
    - `Layer 2` - **Extractors** - subscriptions which extract data directly from `app-db`, but do no further computation.
    - `Layer 3` - **Materialised View** - subscriptions which obtain data from other subscriptions (never `app-db` directly), and compute derived data from their inputs
-   - `Layer 4` - **View Functions** - the leaf nodes which compute hiccup.
+   - `Layer 4` - **View Functions** - the leaf nodes which compute hiccup (DOM).
+They `subscribe` to values calculated by Layer 2 or Layer 3 nodes.

 The simplest version of the Signal Graph has no `Layer 3` (Materialised View) nodes.